-To download the guidelines please click here, or to read it on this page please see below.
+To download the guidelines please click here, or please see below to read them on this page.

 NMDC has also produced a timeline of possible stages of reopening, as there will be no single date on which all museums reopen, but rather a range of different approaches depending on the individual museum.
 The timeline can be found here.